Ezequiel Duran Player Props: Rangers vs. Tigers

-The Texas Rangers, including Ezequiel Duran (batting .351 in his past 10 games, with three doubles, a triple, a home run, a walk and two RBI), battle starting pitcher Matthew Boyd and the Detroit Tigers at Globe Life Field, Monday at 8:05 PM ET.
+Ezequiel Duran -- with a slugging percentage of .649 in his past 10 games, including one home run -- will be in action for the Texas Rangers against the Detroit Tigers, with Matt Manning on the mound, on June 27 at 8:05 PM ET.

-In his most recent appearance, he collected two extra-base hits (2-for-4 with two doubles) against the Yankees.
+In his last appearance, he strung together two hits (going 2-for-4 with a double) against the Tigers.

 Ezequiel Duran Game Info & Props vs. the Tigers